KQM-git/TCL/characters/pyro/amber.md

 | Cooldown | 15s |
 | Particles | 3~4 \(1:9\) |
 | GU | 2B |

+* Baron Bunny is allowed to have a hydro or cryo aura, as well as be frozen.
+  * Only environmental effects may apply the hydro aura.
+  * Most reactions function properly on this aura, notably: crystalize, swirl, superconduct, and shatter.
 {% endtab %}

 {% tab title="Fiery Rain" %}